Voultapher/sort-research-rs/writeup/lomcyc_partition/text.md

 - Viewing benchmarks through the lens of a scientific experiment can help you avoid a well known list of mistakes that make the results misleading.
 - Building custom tools for the domain you are looking into can help you gain a novel perspective.
 - There is no shortcut for reading and understanding generated machine-code.
 Approximations like number of instructions can be helpful but also misleading.
 Learning to understand machine-code unlocks many doors.
 - Avoid relying on a single measurement tool.
 As shown here, tools like llvm-mca can be quite unreliable, as can be uiCA, in both directions.
-Runtime benchmarks can give you repeatable improvements and regressions for exactly the same machine code.
-For example the sort-research-rs benchmarks don't control for code alignment and heap layout.
+And runtime benchmarks can give you repeatable improvements and regressions for exactly the same machine code.
+For example the sort-research-rs benchmarks do not control for code alignment and heap layout.
 - Dismissing results that disagree with your current understanding will keep you ignorant.
 - Analyzing components in isolation with tools like godbolt can sometimes be misleading. code-gen can look different in a real program with more surrounding context.
 It can help to occasionally analyze generated machine-code with tools like [iaito](https://github.com/radareorg/iaito/) in a real setting.